vgenev/vscode-es6-hapi-mongoose/README.md

 # vscode-es6-hapi-mongoose

-This is a boilerplate for VS Code with ES6 and node intellisense with for Hapi + Mongoose.
+This is a boilerplate with Hapi and Mongoose for VS Code with ES6 and node intellisense enabled.